JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/quickly-check-symbol-type/index.md

 technologies: []
 topics: [editing]
 author: ed
-subtitle: Get information about the type of a symbol
+subtitle: Here's how to get information about the type of a symbol.
 seealso:
 - title: Check Documentation in JavaScript
   href: https://www.jetbrains.com/webstorm/guide/tips/check-js-documentation/